 Nicky is a PhD student in the Department of Psychology.
 He grew up in a small town in rural New Hampshire before coming to Stanford for undergrad.
 This change from a mostly homogenous environment to an extremely diverse one sparked his interest in how children learn about social categories like race and gender.
 His research focuses on this topic, as well as broader questions about how children and adults understand power and hierarchy.
 After two years working at UC San Diego, he's excited to be back on the Farm.
 As a kid, he wanted to be a baseball player, but quickly realized that an inability to hit a baseball was probably a dealbreaker.
 His favorite movie is Good Will Hunting.

 Micayla is from Michigan.
 She is planning to major in Political Science with a minor in Psychology.
 She is passionate about understanding how race impacts in-group favoritism and implicit biases, which can then affect laws and policies made by politicians to disproportionally benefit certain races over others.
 Micayla loves traveling to new places, playing with her niece and nephews, watching Netflix documentaries, and trying new foods.
 When she was little, she wanted to be a mother of 8, a teacher, a lawyer, and a princess (all at the same time, of course).
 Her favorite movie is John Q.

 Meley is studying psychology and creative writing.
 She is interested in social and cultural psychology.
 In her spare time, she enjoys watching sitcoms, writing, and reading short stories.
-One of her favorite movies is Kill Bill Vol. I.
+One of her favorite movie is Kill Bill Vol. I.